Live the excitement of wild boar hunt in Italy

 Enjoy the amazing location where the hunt take place

 Take advantage of the endless tourism opportunities in the surroundings of the hunting area

 Share your exiting day with your friends

 |Season||All year long (best time: November – May)|

 |Airport||Florence or Rome|

 Base for this hunt will be Umbria region.
 The area is easily reachable in 2 hours from Florence and Rome or 1 hours from Siena.
 Umbria is known to be what “Tuscany was 20 years ago”, with a wild countryside, vineyards, and small medieval villages.
 Cities like Siena and Assisi can be visited during the day.

 Umbria is also known for the regional cuisine based on game, black truffle and salami.
-The amazing tourist attractions, the relaxed life style of Italian countryside and the way the hunt is organized make of this hunt a perfect experience to shared with non hunters, who will visit the region in the morning and enjoy the castle or a cooking class waiting for the hunters in the evening.
+The amazing tourist attractions, the relaxed life style of Italian countryside and the way the hunt is organized make of this hunt a perfect experience to be shared with non hunters, who will visit the region in the morning and enjoy the castle or a cooking class waiting for the hunters in the evening.